 Sony’s stylish, Oscar-winning, dimension-hopping animated adventure is more than just another origin story.
 By focusing on Miles Morales, a freshly minted teen Spider-Man who struggles to live up to Peter Parker’s lofty reputation, Into the Spider-Verse celebrates everything that makes Spidey — and superheroes in general — great.
 It’s funny, largely thanks to John Mulaney’s Spider-Ham and Nic Cage’s scene-stealing Spider-Man Noir.
 Spider-Gwen brings the attitude, Jake Johnson’s middle-aged Peter Parker brings the pathos, but it’s Miles and his extended family who provide Into the Spider-Verse its real heart by proving that anyone can be a hero as long as they’re willing to get up and try.
 Most importantly, thanks to its Dolby Atmos mix, Into the Spider-Verse sounds just as good as it looks — and it looks good.
 Step aside, Mr. Parker.
 It’s Miles’ time to shine.

-Most Pixar films feature some musical numbers, but Coco is actually about music (partially, anyway).
+Music is definitely an influence with a lot of Pixar films, but Coco has more than just musical numbers—it’s actually about music.
 Miguel (Anthony Gonzalez) loves to play the guitar, but his great-great-grandmother Imelda (Alanna Ubach) forbade his family from playing music after her husband Hector (Gael Garcia Bernal) — a guitarist — disappeared.
 When Miguel accidentally transports himself to the land of the dead on El Día de los Muertos, he must seek out his great-great-grandfather to return home and rekindle his family’s love for music.
 Coco is visually astonishing, a color-crammed feast for the eyes, but it’s also got an incredible soundtrack, putting a spotlight on traditional Mexican music for kids to learn and appreciate.

-Director Joe Cornish’s first film, Attack the Block, as about regular British kids facing off against a paranormal threat.
+Director Joe Cornish’s first film, Attack the Block, was about regular British kids facing off against a paranormal threat.
 His sophomore effort, The Kid Who Would Be King, is more of the same.
 While fleeing bullies, a 12-year-old boy named Alex accidentally finds King Arthur’s legendary sword, Excalibur, and is quickly wrapped up in a conflict between Arthur’s old advisor, Merlin (who’s now a teenager, because he ages backward) and the witch Morgana.
-The Kid Who Would Be King flopped at the box office, but don’t let that turn you off.
-The movie is an excellent throwback to the old kids’ adventure films of the ’80s.
+The Kid Who Would Be King didn’t do so great at the box office with its original release, but IMDb currently rates it a 6/10.
+It’s probably not a cinematic masterpiece, but if you’re looking for something nostalgic, this movie fits the bill.
 It’s a little bit funny, a little bit scary, and has a whole lot of heart, as well as a sound mix that drives all of the medieval-tinged action home.

 - Dolby Atmos takes movies and music to the next level.
 Here’s how you can get it